OWASP/owasp-mastg/Document/0x06e-Testing-Cryptography.md

 	CCCryptorRef *cryptorRef);  /* RETURNED */
 ```

 You can then compare all the `enum` types to determine which algorithm, padding, and key material is used.
 Pay attention to the keying material, nothing whether it's coming directly from a password (which is bad) or from a Key Derivation Function (e.g., PBKDF2).
-Obviously, your application may use other non-standard libraries (`openssl`, for example), so look for those too.

-iOS code usually references predefined constants that are defined in `CommonCryptor.h` (for example, `kCCAlgorithmDES`).
-You can search the source code for these constants. iOS cryptography should be based on the best practices described in the chapter "Cryptography for Mobile Apps."
+Next, be careful <TODO: HVG!>